bloomberg/phabricator-tools/py/aon/README.md

 Update a task in maniphest.
 * `aoncmd_updaterevision.py` -
 Update an existing revision in differential.
-* `aont_conduitargs.py` -
-create an argparser for conduit paramters.

 -----
 *please note: this file is generated, edits will be lost*